 If the guarantor has some dispute with the fleet operator, he takes away all his drivers along with him and the vehicles are left idle overnight incurring huge losses to fleet operator.

 Suggestions To Bring In More Truck Drivers In Profession

 All the industry stakeholders should contribute to build aspiration and charm around the job though the work has started in this direction.

 Tata Motors affirming its commitment towards improving the life of Driver community in India has launched several driver welfare programs and schemes.

 Logistics sector as discussed above is highly unorganized.

-We have observed that the organized players have less attrition rate and disputes with drivers which results in good brand value among truck driver community.
+We have observed that the organized players have less attrition rate and disputes after hiring truck drivers in India which results in good brand value among truck driver community.

 Improved salary structure:

 Current payment structure is highly unstructured and needs a reform so that truck drivers have higher visibility on their monthly take home salaries.

 Social security benefits should be a part of drivers’ pay packages as the nature of work is high hazardous.Ministry of labour and employment must step in to lay down the guidelines for this sector.